We are working to make our department greener, and reduce our impact on the environment.

 Green Impact is a national environmental accreditation and awards scheme run by the NUS which brings together staff and students to improve sustainability in their department, building or college across the University.

 The department will be measured across a variety of criteria from recycling,energy and travel to biodiversity and communication.
-We are currently working towards the Bronze award for the academic year 2016/17.
+In the academic year 2016/17 the department achieved a Bronze Award for our progress to date.

 What do we do?